 Student Accommodation in Manchester

-There is no doubt that Manchester is among the most popular destinations for students worldwide.
-The student population in the city is one of the highest in Europe and the world, currently around 100,000 students.
-The vibrant city, which is known for celebrating many different cultures, has the best of both modern and ancient entertainment venues.
+The vibrant city of Manchester, which is known for celebrating many different cultures, has the best of both modern and ancient entertainment venues.
 It has a great selection of restaurants, museums, art galleries, shops, entertainment venues, and so much more, making life in the city full of excitement.
 Not only is Manchester renowned for its culture, music scene, architecture, and overall social impact, but it’s also considered a major sports hub with the two major football teams; Manchester United and Manchester City originating from the city.

-Manchester is the second-largest city in the UK after the capital.
+Manchester is the second largest city in the UK after the capital.
 The city hosts a major train station and an international airport with quick, easy, and convenient local and international flights.
-Students in Manchester have the benefit of reaching London via an easy two-hour train ride.
+Students in Manchester can reach London via an easy two-hour train ride.

-West Coast Main Line is the train line you should ride if you wish to go to the city.
-Here are some of the city's train stations with the exact postal code for each one:
+West Coast Main Line is the train line on which Manchester is.
+Here are some of the Manchester train stations with the exact postal code for each one:

 Manchester Piccadilly - M60 7RA